 - Instil ‘how we do things around here’ across the businesses

 - Promote our values and organisational principles

 - Potentially have an important 2-way communication channel to the businesses themselves

-The programme is sponsored by Martin Wardhaugh, the Group Chief Executive, who also developed it with Rachel Attwood, Managing Director of Carlisle Brass.
-Rachel chaired the first two-year programme, comprising 8 managers, that ended in December 2016.
+The programme is sponsored by Martin Wardhaugh, the Group Chief Executive.
+The first two-year programme, comprising 8 managers, ended in December 2016.
 The programme consisted of a range of activities aimed at personal development and growth, networking, leadership skills and contemporary business thinking.
 Content was delivered partly by senior managers in the Group, together with specialist external providers who contributed in specific areas of personal development and contemporary thinking.

 20th January 2017